Grantmaking and Stakeholder Communication

 Leverage Corporation’s Unique Strengths: Companies have unique expertise, assets, and relationships that can be used to maximize impact in addressing the needs of key stakeholders, including local community members, customers, and employees.
 Solutions to key challenges may come from unexpected places, whether among leadership, employees, or external stakeholders.
 Some companies are repurposing their existing infrastructure to meet needs, such as repurposing manufacturing, supplying hotel rooms to medical personnel, or providing kitchen facilities for food preparation and distribution.

 Manufacture PPEs: Corporations with manufacturing specialties are working to produce much-needed personal protection equipment (PPEs).
-As part of Michigan’s Arsenal of Health, the Michigan Economic Development Corporation (MEDC) is offering $1 million in grants to small Michigan manufacturers to produce critical health and human services supplies.
-Information on COVID-19 Emergency Access and Retooling Grants is available on MEDC’s webpage.
+As part of Michigan’s Arsenal of Health, the Michigan Economic Development Corporation (MEDC) offered $1 million in grants to small Michigan manufacturers to produce critical health and human services supplies.

 The Association of Corporate Citizenship Professionals (ACCP), CECP, Council on Foundations and Points of Light released a joint letter calling for the world’s leading corporations to choose the “courageous opportunity in this crisis,” by valuing their business needs alongside societal needs.
 They call for corporations to bring their resources, innovation and expertise to provide for the “immediate and long-term relief and to rapidly scale solutions.”